This post is part of the "Definitive Guide To Windows 10 Servicing" blog series. Last update: Sept. 2018.

 But the launch of this new upgrade may mean more than just creativity and gaming experiences for corporate IT administrators!
-If you follow the official documentation, it means that within the next 18 months of the release date of a new Windows 10 version it will go end-of-live and you have to upgrade to a newer (or better yet, the newest) version.
+If you follow the official documentation, it means that within the next 18 months after the release date of a new Windows 10 version, Microsoft will have published three more!

 In other words: Microsoft will support each new Windows 10 version for 18 months once released into the Semi-Annual Channel (starting with the official release date).
 While previous Windows 10 versions followed a different (more complicated) release and End-of-Life logic including a 60-day grace period, there will be no grace period going forward.
 Each feature update release will be supported and updated for exactly 18 months.